TUM-I5/MolSim/README.md

    - With Doxygen support: `cmake .. -D BUILD_DOC_DOXYGEN=ON`
    - Without Doxygen support: `cmake ..`
 3. Build the project
-   - Compile everything: `make -j`
+   - Compile project and tests: `make -j`
    - Compile just the project: `make -j MolSim`
-   - Compile tests: `make -j tests`
+   - Compile the tests: `make -j tests`
    - Compile benchmarks: `make -j benchmarks`

-  (the `-j<int>` option enables parallel compilation on the given amount of cores, e.g. `-j4` for 4 cores, if no number is given the maximum amount of cores is used)
+*Hint: The `-j<int>` option enables parallel compilation on the given amount of cores, e.g. `-j4` for 4 cores, if no number is given the maximum amount of cores is used*

-## Run

-### Run the program

-- Enter the `build/project` directory after building the project.

-- Run `./MolSim <FILENAME>` to run the program. `<FILENAME>` is the path to the input file.
-For more information on the possible input file formats see [Input File Formats](@ref InputFileFormats).

-  - Excecute `./MolSim --help` to get a detailed list of all options, parameters and their default values.

-  - An example run could look like this: `./MolSim ../../body_collision.cub -d 0.0002 -e 5`

 ### Build the documentation